Surface Tragus Piercing: Duration, Danger, Pain, Healing, Cost, Jewelry, Pros and Cons, Aftercare

 2. Surgical Steel: About $5-$30

-Although surgical steel is nonreactive, it can contain nickel.
+Although surgical steel is nonreactive, it may contain small amounts of nickel that could cause allergic reactions.
 Choose a different option if you are concerned about irritation or a nickel allergy.

 Steel combines iron and carbon, improving its strength and ability to resist fracturing.